-So if you already have a transmitter at home then this can save you a lot of money by not having to buy one.
+So if you already have a transmitter at home, then this can save you much money by not having to buy one.
 This is why BNF drones tend to be cheaper than what you might expect.

 These drone types are better-suited for experienced flyers who may have already invested in a quality transmitter.

 While it’s not guaranteed, you might be able to use transmitters from old quadcopters to fly your new BNF model.
 So in theory, you’d be able to use the same transmitter forever, but there’s no way to know for sure until you try it.

 Since a beginner flyer probably won’t have a transmitter at home, it wouldn’t make much sense for them to buy a BNF model.

 These models are better for people who have already flown before.
 Now let’s talk about the final type of quadcopter that you’ll encounter: the ARF.

 ARF stands for Almost Ready to Fly.
 As you can probably guess, it means that this quadcopter comes almost ready to fly.